COTT Calculator

 Step 4 — Project: The active projection converts the simplified traction expression to a form suitable for numeric evaluation.
 For Complex Lie, this applies 0^zeWz.
 For Q-surface, it decomposes zero-powers into phase and magnitude coordinates.

-The hybrid evaluator introduces TractionValue (evaluator.py), a numeric type that tracks whether a value is a plain scalar, a zero-power (0^{a+b*w}), or an omega-scaled quantity (result of division by zero).
+For scalar display (the result line), the TractionValue evaluator (evaluator.py) provides class-tracked arithmetic: a numeric type that tracks whether a value is a plain scalar, a zero-power (0^{a+b*w}), or an omega-scaled quantity (result of division by zero).
 Each arithmetic operation preserves the class distinction:

 Operation Class transition